-If you or a loved one was injured in an automobile crash and you have questions about your legal rights to pain and suffering compensation, economic damages and auto No-Fault insurance benefits, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced attorneys.
-You can also get help by visiting our contact page or you can use the chat feature on our website.
+If you were injured in a winter automobile crash, call Michigan Auto Law now (800) 968-1001 for a free consultation with one of our experienced lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.

 Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in auto accidents.